Dhadzo/youtube_clone/README.md

 # youtube_clone
-This app was made using react native and the youtube data api.
-Its intented for educational purposes only
+This is a clone of the Youtube app made using react native and the youtube data api.
+It contains only the main features of youtube and it's intended for educational purposes.

 ## How to install and run the app on an emulator.
 1. Clone the repository
 2. Run npm install inside the project's folder
 3. Add your youtube api key inside the .env file.
-Follow the instructions here to get your youtube data api key.
+You can get the key [Here](https://console.developers.google.com/)
 4. Run npx react-native start and npx react-native run-android in separate consoles.

 ## Tech Stack